pantheon-systems/boatshow/docs/local_requirements.md

-# Local Development General Requirements
+Local Development General Requirements
+===

+Use this document to track requirements for local development.

 ## Git
 To check if git is already installed